iifawzi/parcels-delivery-service/README.md

 ---

-Since day 1, principles and goals were set to deliver a very high quality and fulfill the requirements in an elegant, and modern way with giving the testability and modularity the highest priorty.
+Since day 1, principles and goals were set to deliver a very high quality and fulfill the requirements in an elegant, and modern way with giving the testability and modularity the highest priority.

 ## Architecture - Backend